fieldtrip/website/reference/ft_databrowser.md

    cfg.allowoverlap            = 'yes' or 'no', whether data that is overlapping in multiple trials is allowed (default = 'no') cfg.channel                 = cell-array with channel labels, see FT_CHANNELSELECTION cfg.channelclamped          = cell-array with channel labels, that (when using the 'vertical' viewmode) will always be shown at the bottom.
-This is useful for showing ECG/EOG channels along with the other channels cfg.plotlabels              = 'yes', 'no' or 'some', whether to plot channel labels in vertical viewmode.
+This is useful for showing ECG/EOG channels along with the other channels cfg.compscale               = string, 'global' or 'local', defines whether the colormap for the topographic scaling is applied per topography or on all visualized components (default 'global') cfg.plotlabels              = 'yes', 'no' or 'some', whether to plot channel labels in vertical viewmode.
 The option 'some' plots one label for every ten channels, which is useful if there are many channels. (default = 'yes') cfg.ploteventlabels         = 'type=value', 'colorvalue' (default = 'type=value');
    cfg.plotevents              = 'no' or 'yes', whether to plot event markers. (default is 'yes')